 Free Webinar: Tips for an Award Winning Entry - this webinar is on 15 November and is for Councils looking to enter the 2017 McGredy Winder SOLGM Local Government Excellence Awards and people considering our 2017 Brookfields Emerging Leader of the Year Award.
 Register for this webinar here.

-2016 Elections Debrief is in Wellington on 2 December - register here.
+The 2016 Elections Debrief is in Wellington on 2 December - register here.

 Top of the South Branch Marlborough Colloquium on 27 & 28 January in Blenheim.
 Registrations for that event close in early December.
 Find out more here.

-Project Management Course is being held in Wellington on 1 & 2 February.
+A Project Management Course is being held in Wellington on 1 & 2 February.
 Find out more and register for this event, designed to provide the fundamentals of project management, here.

-Risk Management Forum is also in Wellington on 16 & 17 of February.
+Our annual Risk Management Forum is also in Wellington on 16 & 17 of February.
 Find out more and register here.

 Save the Date for the 2017 SOLGM Summit.
 It's on 27 - 29 September 2017 and is being held in Rotorua and the theme is 'Today, Tomorrow: Transforming today's vision into tomorrow's reality'.